malina-dva/RNA-seq-Data-normalization-and-clustering/README.md

 setwd("")

-You have to place the location of your working directory (folder) Within the double quotes of this function.
+You have to place the location of your working directory (folder) within the double quotes of this function.

 Let's create a new **folder** (working directory) on your desktop and call it